 § 3 (1) of the Public Information Act defines “public information” as information which is recorded and documented in any manner and on any medium and which is obtained or created upon performance of public duties provided by law or legislation issued on the basis thereof.
 Thus, the definition of “public information” also includes “environmental information”.

 On 16 February 2011, Riigikogu adopted the General Part of Environment Code Act, the aim of which is to codify the environmental law, liquidate the overregulation and create systematised and harmonised concept of environmental law.
 Inter alia, the objectives of the act are to ensure everyone the environment suitable for one`s health welfare needs; to ensure awareness of environmental issues, including awareness of environmental danger and measures of avoiding danger; to increase environmental awareness; to collect information for environmental decision-making processes; to legitimate the environmental decisions with wide margin of discretion; to ensure the participation of persons in important decision-making processes affecting the environment; to allow persons to protect themselves effectively from negative environmental impacts; to provide persons comprehensive usage of the environment, ensuring the protection of landowners and public interests.
-The Act enforces at the enforcement of the General Part of Environmental Code Act, which is planned on July 2014.
+The Act entered into force at the enforcement of the General Part of Environmental Code Act on 1 August 2014.

 Section 24 of the General Part of Environmental Code Act defines environmental information as information in written, visual, hearable, electronical or any other material form, which concerns: 1) environmental elements, such as air, atmosphere, water, soil, ground, landscapes and natural areas, including the state of wetlands, coast and sea areas, natural diversity and parts of nature, including the state of genetically modified organisms (GMOs) and their mutual effect;